Mandelag/util/AGSMSLayerDownloader/README.md

     1. Type `pip requests` in your command line terminal

 3. Run `python downloader.py [MapServer Layer URL] [chunk size]` in your command line terminal
+    - Chunk size refers to the number of feature(s) we want to download at each request.

 4. The result will be stored in a folder named `[MapServer Name]_[Layer Id]`
-    - Chunks refers to the number of feature(s) we want to download at each request.

 ### Example Usage

 ```